PanicStation.org

 Short answer

-Stop what you’re doing, get to a safe position (sit or lie down), and treat this as a “fainting risk” until you feel steady.
-If you might pass out, lie down with your legs raised and get help.
+Stop what you are doing, sit or lie down, and treat this as a fainting risk until you feel steady.
+If you feel you may pass out, lie down with your legs raised and ask someone to stay with you.

 Do not do these things

-• Do not “push through it,” keep standing, or try to walk it off if you feel faint.
+• Do not push through it, keep standing, or try to walk it off while you feel faint.

-• Do not drive, cycle, use ladders, or take a shower/bath while you feel lightheaded.
+• Do not drive, cycle, climb, use machinery, or get into a shower or bath while you feel lightheaded.

-• Do not take an extra dose of any blood pressure/heart medicine to “fix” a number.
+• Do not take an extra dose of any blood pressure or heart medicine to try to fix the reading.

-• Do not keep standing up repeatedly just to re-check your blood pressure—rest first.
+• Do not keep standing up or moving around just to re-check the number.

 What to do now